 The TP Creek Stampede wouldn't be possible without the TP Creek Stampede Association Board of Directors and all of the incredible volunteers who come together year after year to organize this event.
-Our community is grateful to the TP Stampede Association Board of Directors for their hard work and dedication to preserving Western heritage in Teepee Creek.
+Our community is grateful to the TP Stampede Association Board of Directors and numerous volunteers for their hard work and dedication to preserving Western heritage in Teepee Creek.

 HISTORY - It all began in 1917...